 As a result of a review conducted by the Company and certain of its service providers in 2011, the Company changed to an IRR of 2.5%.
 The Company used this rate in its financial calculations for the year ended December 31, 2011, and made appropriate historical adjustments for 2004 through 2010, as required under its accounting model.
-The Company continued to use an IRR for 2012 based on a review conducted by the Company and certain of its service providers in 2012.
-For the year ended December 31, 2010, the IRR was estimated by the Company's management, in consultation with its service providers, at 2.0%.
-It is expected that the IRR will be less than the expected return on invested assets due to the cost of operating the Company that will impact the Contract limits (i.e., operating expenses are not payments under the Contract).
+The Company continued to use an IRR of 2.5% for 2012 and 2013 based on reviews conducted by the Company and certain of its service providers in 2012 and 2013, respectively.
+It is expected that the IRR will be less than the expected return on invested assets due to the cost of operating the Company that impacts the Contract limits (i.e., operating expenses are not payments under the Contract).
 Additionally, interest accretion is calculated only on the deposit liability, while investment yield is derived from all invested assets.
 The IRR is subject to significant uncertainty due to changes in the timing and amount of future cash flows, the cyclicality of general economic conditions, and fluctuations in the rate of return achieved with respect to the investment portfolio.
+The IRR estimate of 2.5% at December 31, 2013 was based on a number of scenarios developed at investment rates of return ranging from 1.28% to 3.39%, given varying payout patterns, settlement structures, and other factors.
 The IRR estimate of 2.5% at December 31, 2012 was based on a number of scenarios developed at investment rates of return ranging from 0.75% to 3.25%, given varying payout patterns, settlement structures, and other factors.
-The IRR estimate of 2.5% at December 31, 2011 was based on a number of scenarios developed at investment rates of return ranging from 1.0% to 3.5%, given varying payout patterns, settlement structures, and other factors.
-The IRR estimate of 2.0% at December 31, 2010 was based on a number of scenarios developed at investment rates of return ranging from 1.25% to 3.75%, given varying payout patterns, settlement structures, and other factors.
+The IRR estimate of 2.5% at December 31, 2011 was based on a number of scenarios developed at investment rates of return ranging from 1.00% to 3.50%, given varying payout patterns, settlement structures, and other factors.
 The increase in the IRR from 2.0% to 2.5% in 2011 was primarily a result of more heavily weighting payment scenarios that approximate the terms of the Amended SPA and interest rates achieved or expected from inception through 2012 (when the final payments were expected on the settlement liability).

+An interest rate accretion expense of \$5.1 million was recognized for the year ended December 31, 2013.
 An interest rate accretion expense of \$6.0 million was recognized for the year ended December 31, 2012.
 An interest accretion expense of \$6.9 million, together with an interest accretion expense rate adjustment of \$27.3 million, was recognized for the year ended December 31, 2011.
-An interest accretion expense of \$13.8 million was recognized for the year ended December 31, 2010.

 As noted above, under deposit accounting all activity related to the Contract is recorded through the deposit liability.
 Payment of such expenses does not impact the Statements of Activities.
-Activity within the deposit liability, including interest accretion and payments made from the deposit for the years ended December 31, 2012, 2011 and 2010, respectively are summarized in the table below:
+Activity within the deposit liability, including interest accretion and payments made from the deposit for the years ended December 31, 2013, 2012 and 2011, respectively, are summarized in the table below:

-(Dollars in thousands) 2012 2011 2010 Liability at beginning of year \$ 257,313 \$ 263,846 \$ 741,698 Interest accretion 5,982 34,185 13,815 LAE - adjusting (paid) recovered (1,457) (3,039) 9,435 LAE - all other (paid) recovered (28,787) (25,129) 125,480 Indemnity payments (19,164) (50) (1,595) Debris removal settlement liability transfer (12,500) (624,987) Liability at end of year \$ 213,887 \$ 257,313 \$ 263,846
+(Dollars in thousands) 2013 201 2011 2011 Liability at beginning of year \$ 213,887 \$ 257,313 \$ 263,846 Interest accretion 5,063 5,982 34,185 Transfer to debris removal liability account (3,800) - - LAE - adjusting paid (6,744) (1,457) (3,039) LAE - all other paid (1,518) (28,787) (25,129) Indemnity payments (9,080) (19,164) (50) Debris removal settlement liability transfer (12,500) Liability at end of year \$ 197,808 \$ 213,887 \$ 257,313